In this lesson, we’ll tell you how to say “grandparents” in Korean. You might have heard of these terms used in K-dramas.

 - 할아버지 (harabeoji) – grandpa

-In Korea, titles are very important.
-There are certain words you use for your mother’s side of the family, and certain words you use for your father’s side.
+In Korean culture, titles are very important.
+There are specific Korean words to use in addressing each family member whether it’s your mother, younger brother, or mother-in-law.
+Similarly, there are certain words you use for your mother’s side of the family, and certain words you use for your father’s side.

 Read on and we’ll tell you exactly what you need to know!